-1. During elections, all the terms under this Law, including the terms for judicial recourse and for delivery of a court judgment, shall be counted in calendar days (including weekends and holidays as defined by the labour legislation of Georgia).

-2. Words 'in N days from the given day', 'within N days period from the given day', 'not earlier/not later than N days from the given day', 'not earlier/not later than the $N{th}$ day from the given day' shall imply the beginning of counting from the day following the indicated day.

-3. Words 'N days before the given day', 'not earlier/not later than N days before the given day', 'not earlier/not later than the N th day before the given day' shall imply the beginning of counting from the day preceding the indicated day.

-4. Unless otherwise determined by this Law, the initial time limits for the arrangements and procedures related to the elections/referendum to be conducted shall be counted from the day when the legal act on fixing the elections/referendum becomes effective.
+- 1. During elections, all the terms under this Law, including the terms for judicial recourse and for delivery of a court judgment, shall be counted in calendar days (including weekends and holidays as defined by the labour legislation of Georgia). - 2.
+Words 'in N days from the given day', 'within N days period from the given day', 'not earlier/not later than N days from the given day', 'not earlier/not later than the N{th} day from the given day' shall imply the beginning of counting from the day following the indicated day. - 3.
+Words 'N days before the given day', 'not earlier/not later than N days before the given day', 'not earlier/not later than the nth day before the given day' shall imply the beginning of counting from the day preceding the indicated day. - 4.
+Unless otherwise determined by this Law, the initial time limits for the arrangements and procedures related to the elections/referendum to be conducted shall be counted from the day when the legal act on fixing the elections/referendum becomes effective.

-Article 6 - Announcement of an election/referendum/plebiscite day as a day off
+Article 6 - Announcement of an election/referendum/plebiscite day as a day off executive body shall be a day off only within the jurisdiction of a respective electoral district/electoral districts.

-An election (except for a presidential election)/referendum/plebiscite may be held on any day of the week.
+Elections/referenda/plebiscites may be held on any day of the week.
 The day of a general election/referendum/plebiscite shall be a day off.
-The day of a by-election/extraordinary election of a municipal representative body/extraordinary election of a municipal executive body shall be a day off only within the jurisdiction of a respective electoral district/ electoral districts.
+The day of a by-election/extraordinary election of a municipal representative body/extraordinary election of a municipal